 Thank you very much for your help because without your assistance, I know we would have lost our home.
 Thanks for restoring my faith in mankind and in myself.
 I almost gave up.
 Thank you for being there.

 As a Community Action Agency, Three Rivers has the unique ability to link participating individuals and families to a wide range of both agency and community based supports to help the household meet the goal of lasting residential stability.
-Three Rivers delivers wrap-around service delivery strategies that target the most vulnerable homeless households in our community, while striving to produce outcomes that demonstrate success in the areas of housing stability and overall improved household wellness.
+Three Rivers delivers wrap-around service delivery strategies that target the most vulnerable households experiencing homelessness in our community, while striving to produce outcomes that demonstrate success in the areas of housing stability and overall improved household wellness.
 Three Rivers’ philosophy of service focuses on the strengths and the potential of participants rather than on weaknesses, problems or barriers.